Candas1/Arduino-FOC/src/current_sense/hardware_specific/stm32/README.md

 ### Regular ADC
 Regular ADC is used for less critical sampling.<BR>
-It uses DMA when more than one channel is sampled on a particular ADC.<BR>
+It uses DMA to copy ADC samples to a buffer.<BR>

 ### Internal channels
 You can now sample internal channels (VREF,VBAT,TEMP).<BR>